TUW-GEO/cookiecutter-tuw-jupyter/{{cookiecutter.project_slug}}/README.md

 To re-create the environment as a Jupyter kernel for execution of the notebooks, do the following:

 - Open a Terminal from the same level as this Markdown README file.
-- An type the following into the terminal.
+- Type the following into the terminal.

 ```
 make kernel